leee0000n/Chess-Engine/README.md

 ### Upcoming Features
 Current features in the works are:
- - Using zobrist hashing to store positions in a hash table to improve search speeds
+ - Using Zobrist hashing to store positions in a hash table to improve search speeds
  - Creating an opening database
  - Adding features in the GUI to make it easier to configure the engine
  - Changing piece designs to something easier to see